katiagallegost/katiagallegost.github.io/_pages/about.md

 My research focuses on the integration of migrants and their socio-economic impact on host countries.
 I am interested in the economics of migration, labor economics, and political economy.

 You can download my CV <a href="https://katiagallegost.github.io/assets/pdf/KatiaGallegos_CVenglish_Apr26.pdf">here</a>.

+<strong>Kind request:</strong> My family name is <strong>"Gallegos Torres"</strong>.
+Please cite my work using both surnames; if only one can be used, please use “Gallegos”.